-I took pictures of this shared single family house in Naples, Florida a few months ago.
-I guess there are lots of terms for this like: cohousing, shared housing, duplex, mother in law suite, etc. Can you think of any more?
+I took pictures of this shared single-family house in Naples, Florida a few months ago.
+I guess there are lots of terms for homes like this: cohousing, shared housing, duplex, mother in law suite, etc. Can you think of any more?

 - Rental income to help pay bills

 - Share utility bills

 - Create a community

 - Can exchange rent for an expensive service that you need